 - Revise an older article, update it, add to it, make it look better, make it current and relevant again and re-publish it.
 Make sure you have regularly updated key articles about key topics in your field.
 These can be reposted and repushed again and again.

 - Change the headline into something more attractive.
 In many cases a simple change of headline can make a big different in amount of shares or search traffic.

-- Remove the date from the article byline.
+- Remove the timestamp from the article byline.
 This is a bit of a controversial one, but it will make your article timeless and can contribute to your visitors taking your posts more seriously.
 If you have an old date in the byline visitors might think your article is outdated and incorrect, even though it may not be.
 Some sites don’t say at all when their articles have been published, while some do so towards the end of the article.